rogeryeosgit/DevoProject/Notes.md

 # TODO

-- Having problems with Client to Server Post calls for authentication (no token returned, bug, invalid signature after returned)
+- Having problems with Client to Server Post calls for authentication (no token returned, bug, invalid signature after returned) - solved async issue

-- Logging for server side needs to be sorted out (solved server middleware issue) - can't figure out why logging is not coming out from express starting page
+- Logging for server side needs to be sorted out (solved server middleware issue) - can't figure out why logging is not coming out from express starting page. - solved sequence of loading.
+Server middle ware only loaded after express is started.

+## 11 Apr 2020

+- Figuring out Express structure - In asynchronous programming callbacks are alot more predictable then in "return" statements

+# TODO

+- Implementing Cookies for storage of token and expiration time on client side (done, but may not want to use cookies)

+- Implementing encryption between client and server communication and server encryption to other servers

+- Implementing logout from app / expired or manual

+## 12 Apr 2020

+- Implemented logout checks on client side, so that journal and plans are not accessible when not logged in

+# TODO

+- Figure out refresh token procedures

+- Figure out how to include token in headers for API calls to server